VisualPHPUnit/VisualPHPUnit/README.rst

 Features
 --------

-* The ability to save both visual and JSON snapshots of your test results - this is useful if you run tests regularly and would like to maintain a log of your unit test history.
+VisualPHPUnit provides the following features:

+* A stunning front-end which organizes test and suite results
+* An option to maintain a history of unit test results through the use of visual and JSON logs
-* Enumeration of various PHPUnit statistics - this includes a nice parsing of debugging information that gets lost in the terminal!
+* Enumeration of PHPUnit statistics and messages
+* Convenient display of any debug messages written within unit tests
 * Sandboxing of PHP errors/exceptions

-?

 Screenshot
 ----------